A New Vision for BMM

-With the new decade came new opportunities for us here at Bath Medical Museum, but also many new challenges.
+In recent years there have been new opportunities for us here at Bath Medical Museum, but also many new challenges.
 Some of you may already know about us, having supported our cause from its very beginning way back in 2012.
 For many, this will be the first time you have encountered Bath Medical Museum.
-Whichever it is, we are glad you have found us and hope that our new website will provide you with lots of information about our recent developments, as well as engaging content related to Bath’s fascinating medical history.
+Whichever it is, we are glad you have found us and hope that our website will provide you with lots of information about our recent developments, as well as engaging content related to Bath’s fascinating medical history.

 The biggest change for BMM was our move from our previous home.
 In 2012 the Royal National Hospital for Rheumatic Diseases (RNHRD), located in the former Royal Mineral Water Hospital, had opened a small museum to showcase their collection.
 Following the sale of the Royal Mineral Water Hospital building, affectionately known as the Min, and the acquisition of the RNHRD by the Royal United Hospitals Bath NHS Foundation Trust (RUH), a clear need was identified to secure the future of the range of artefacts and artwork in the RNHRD collection housed in the Min.